smithoss/gonymizer/README.md

 | FakeLastName | Used to replace a person's last name with a fake last name
 | FakePhoneNumber | Used to replace a person's phone number with fake phone number
 | FakeState | Used to replace a state (full state name, non-abbreviated)
+| FakeStateAbbrev | Used to replace a state abbreviation
 | FakeUsername | Used to replace a username with a fake one
 | FakeZip | Used to replace a real zip code with another zip code
 | Identity | Used to notify Gonymizer **not** to anonymize the column (same as leaving the column out of the map file)